kongmunist/mywebsite/pages/blog/unexplorable.md

 date: 2019-06-30
 label: blog
 tags: [thoughts0]
+snippet: Any hard problem can be solved by randomly guessing — if you're good enough at guessing.

 Any hard problem can be solved by randomly guessing — if you're good enough at guessing.